PixelDot2D/PixelDot2D-Core-Framework-Patch-Notes-History/README.md

 - **New Production-Ready Asset – "FrostAura":** Added a complete `ScriptableObject` configuration showcasing a 90% movement speed reduction effect on affected `IModularCharacter` targets.
 This asset is pre-configured and included inside the project layout to serve as an explicit production template for developer projects.

+### Debugging Updates <a name="debugging-updates-patch-3-0"></a>

+- **Decoupled Passive Status Visualization:** Implemented a dedicated inspector view inside `ModularCharacterController` that displays all currently active passives.
+This array operates as a pure visual snapshot, updated automatically whenever a passive is added or removed.
+Modifying, resizing, or altering this array within the editor will not affect the character's internal data layer.
+- **Active State Lifecycle Tracking:** Introduced a mirroring visual inspector layer for tracking the active state engine on the `ModularCharacterController`.
+It utilizes the same safe data-isolation rules as the passive tracker to guarantee runtime integrity.
+- **Editor-Only Engine Stripping:** Wrapped all newly introduced debugging systems completely within `#if UNITY_EDITOR` compiler directives.
+This ensures that debugging arrays, tracking logic, and visualization methods are entirely stripped from production binaries, leaving an absolute 0% memory and CPU footprint in finished builds.

 ---
 ## Patch 2.2.0